volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 #### Quantifiers

-Quantifiers are symbols that indicate the scope of search string:
+Quantifiers are symbols that indicate the scope of the search string:

 * `+` - match the preceding expression 1 or more times
 * `*` - match the preceding expression 0 or more times